 - This hinge-clamp will enable the mounting of many Porro-prism binoculars (not roof prisms!) without a mounting bush.

-- Trigger-grip ballheads can be obtained from Amazon UK and Amazon USA.
+- Trigger-grip ballheads can be obtained from Amazon UK (with tripod, but cheaper than buying the trigger-grip separately; you can use the tripod as a monopod) and Amazon USA.
 You will also need one of these adaptors unless your monopod/tripod has a 3⁄8" mounting screw.

-Do not be tempted by the "pistol grip" heads — they may be OK for photography, but they are extremely awkward to use for astronomy!
+Do not be tempted by the "pistol grip" heads that look like this — they may be OK for photography, but they are extremely awkward to use for astronomy!

 - Cloudy Nights Binocular Reviews.
 See what other people think.

 - Choosing Binoculars for Astronomy.
 Alan MacRobert's take on the subject (from Sky & Telescope)